HERA-Team/hera_mc/Docs/developer.md

 9. When you're satisfied that everything works as expected, add a description of your new table to the documentation in docs/mc_definition.tex.
-10. Create a pull request on github to ask for a code review and to get your changes integrated into master.
+10. Create a pull request on github to ask for a code review and to get your changes integrated into main.
-11. Once the changes have been incorporated into master, you can log onto site, pull the master branch and run `alembic upgrade head` to update the onsite database to the new schema.
+11. Once the changes have been incorporated into main, you can log onto site, pull the main branch and run `alembic upgrade head` to update the onsite database to the new schema.
 12. Follow **all** the steps detailed in [Site operations](./site_operations.md) under "Updating the site after schema or code changes" to ensure that all the machines on